 Playing last at a concert in February last year, the B-52s have successfully held a 45-year career.
 With 4 out of 5 of the original members identifying as LGBTQ+, the B-52s are queer icons that have dominated the mainstream.

 The twin sister duo, Tegan and Sarah is an Indie pop band from Canada.
 Formed in 1995 this openly gay duo has racked up achievements within and outside the music industry.

 Most notably, they received a Grammy nomination in 2012 for ‘get along’, a series of 3 short films and live albums.
 They featured a look into their tours and music careers.

 These two multi-instrumentalists released their most recent album in 2019, ‘Hey, I’m Just Like You’.
 During the production of their high school memories, they found cassette tapes of pop music songs they had made between the ages of 15 and 17.

 These songs from their teens have become the main influence of their most recent album retaining the ‘essence’ of their early sounds.

-2016 saw the two set up the Tegan and Sara foundation fighting for “economic justice and representation for LGBTQ+ girls and women ”.
+2016 saw the two set up the Tegan and Sara Foundation fighting for “economic justice and representation for LGBTQ+ girls and women”.

 Together as LGBTQ musicians, they use their platform to spread awareness and create a positive change.

-Pansy Division formed in 1991 by singer-songwriter Jon Ginoli and bassist Chris Freeman.
+Pansy Division was formed in 1991 by singer-songwriter Jon Ginoli and bassist Chris Freeman.
 Delving into a mix of pop-punk and power pop, they became recognized as the first openly gay rock band!